Pegula Sports and Entertainment: Media

-Pegula Sports and Entertainment operates Black River Entertainment, an independent country music label.
+Pegula Sports and Entertainment operated Black River Entertainment, an independent country music label.
 The label features such acts as Kelsea Ballerini and Craig Morgan as well as the related Black River Publishing and Sound Stage Studio all under the Black River label based in Nashville, Tennessee.

-The company has control over the Western New York subchannel of the regional sports network MSG known as MSG Western New York which is on occasion also credited as Pegula Sports Network.
+The company had control over the Western New York subchannel of the regional sports network MSG known as MSG Western New York which is on occasion also credited as Pegula Sports Network.
 The channel broadcasts all regional Buffalo Sabres games and Sabres content as well as Buffalo Bills content, local Buffalo radio sports show simulcasts, select Rochester Americans games, and high school football along with special programming.
 The channel replaced the main MSG channel in 2016 on all cable systems across Western New York.

-PSE also owns PicSix Creative which serves as the company's in-house marketing, design, production and communications services firm.
+PSE also owned PicSix Creative which serves as the company's in-house marketing, design, production and communications services firm.
 PicSix also accepts work from outside clients.